 Hope UK works to equip young people to make drug-free choices.
-We do this by working with groups and individuals in both formal and informal settings.
+We do this by working with groups and individuals in both formal and informal settings through in-person or virtual (online) sessions.

 Although happy to take drug awareness sessions – both with children and young people and the adults who work with them/care for them – we also help develop relevant life skills.
 For example, peer resistance skills, developing confidence and decision-making tools.